 As part of your trading journal you should have already documented what you intend to trade and the timeframe you will trade in.
-So we can refer to real examples throughout this page we will be using the currency pair EUR/USD as our example.
+So that we can refer to real examples throughout this page we will be using the currency pair EUR/USD as our example.

 What timeframe are you trading?

-We will generate our signals on daily data but time our entries and exits on hourly data.
+We will generate our trading signals on daily data but time our entries and exits on hourly data.